Top of the page

 Hepatitis B is a virus that can infect the liver.
 It can be passed from mother to baby during childbirth.
 If you have the virus, your baby can be given shots to help prevent getting it.

-After your child is infected, it may be 1 to 6 months before you see symptoms.
+After your child is infected, it may be months before you see symptoms.
 Or symptoms may be so mild that you don't notice them.
 But your child can infect other people both before and after symptoms start.

-The virus can cause tiredness, a fever, and nausea.
-Your child may vomit and have light-coloured stools, and dark urine.
-His or her skin and eyes may look yellow.
+The virus can cause fatigue, a fever, and nausea.
+Your child may vomit and have light-coloured stools and dark urine.
+Your child's skin and eyes may look yellow.
 This is called jaundice.